- Adobe Creative Jam

 We had to make quick decisions and act even quicker.
 The lack of a solid foundation in systems made for an inefficient system.
 Moving forward, it’d b wise to work off of a strong design system.

 UX can be messy.

-As idilic as UX can seem when people describe it as agile or lean, the UX process can actually be quite messy at times.
+As idyllic as UX can seem when people describe it as agile or lean, the UX process can actually be quite messy at times.
 There are areas when working on a team that you may not be aware of.
 There may be times when the gridlines just won’t cooperate with your desired design.
-It can be a challenge to realize that the real world application is much more convoluted than two diamond shapes on a diagram might imply.
+It can be a challenge to realize that the real-world application is much more convoluted than two diamond shapes on a diagram might imply.